About the Temerty Faculty of Medicine at the University of Toronto

 Minimum Undergraduate Credit Requirement

-Undergraduate Applicants Attending University in Canada
+Undergraduate Applicant Attending University in Canada

 The University of Toronto will consider your application if you will be completing at least 3 years of study toward a Canadian university bachelor’s degree in any discipline (the equivalent of 15 FCEs) prior to enrolling in the MD Program.
 No preference is given to a specific program or university over another.